tmhsplb/opiddailydoc/docs/Database.md

 20MB free limit of data storage at AppHarbor.

 The table **ELMAH_Error** stores error messages generated by uncaught application errors.
 See the section on ELMAH on the Infrastructure tab.
 The table
 **AppLog** contains the log messages generated by the application using log4net.
 See the section on log4net on the Infrastructure tab.
+The
+**_MigrationHistory** table stores the Entity Framework Code First migrations that have been applied to the database.
+This table is defined by and managed by Entity Framework Code First.

 The 3 AspNet tables in the center the above diagram are created by ASP.NET Identity 2.0 to manage registered users of OPIDDaily.
 The 3 tables are managed by their own data context which cannot be augmented by additional tables.
 However, data fields can be added to table **AspNetUsers** if